PATHAK10101/PATHAK10101/README.md

 - 👋 Hi, I’m @PATHAK10101(Priyanshu Pathak).
 - 👀 I’m interested in Travelling as well as Coding.
 - 🌱 I’m currently learning WEB DEVELOPMENT and DSA
-- 💞️ I’m looking to collaborate on Development and analyatical areas..
+- 💞️ I’m looking to collaborate on Development and Analyatical areas.
 - ⚡ Sports fact: I am RCB Supporter

 <!---